anaston/anaston.github.io/content/authors/admin/_index.md

 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 ---

-Senior Computational Scientist with 10+ years of experience analysing biomedical data including multi-omics, tabular and imaging data.
+Senior Data Scientist with 10+ years of experience analysing biomedical data including multi-omics, tabular and imaging data.
 Work focuses on developments and applications of statistical and machine learning models with the aim of improving drug discovery and precision medicine.